iron-software/IronXL-Examples/how-to/csharp-read-csv-file/README.md

         -
       </span>
       <span class="image-description-text_italic">
-        A CSV file displayed in Notepad
+        A CSV file opened in Notepad
       </span>
     </div>
   </div>
 </center>

-In this tutorial, we create a `WorkBook` to read the CSV data, deciding upon the file's format and the delimiter.
-Following this, a `WorkSheet` is generated where the data is placed, and afterwards, you can save this as a new Excel file using a new file name and format.
+This code initializes a `WorkBook` object and uses the `LoadCSV` method to specify the CSV file, format, and delimiter.
+It then accesses the default worksheet where the CSV content is loaded, and finally, the content is saved into a new file.

 <center>
   <div class="center-image-wrapper">